featherineaugustus/PC-telemetry-anomaly-detection/README.md

         <img src="results/lgbm/lgbm_s_run_time.png" width="400">

+- Comparing the results between the PyTorch and ONNX model
+    - LGBM model obtained an F1 score of 0.63, and the mean time for inference is 2.41ms.
+    - Smaller LGBM model obtained an F1 score of 0.65, and the mean time for inference is 2.82ms.
+    - The performanced somehow improved slightly, while the inference speed reduced by increased.
-- Interestingly enough, the smaller model performs better in terms of anomaly detection, but take around 0.15ms longer per inference.
-This is highly within the margin of error as it is within both the standard deviation
+    - This is highly within the margin of error as it is within both the standard deviation